Alec Baldwin intends to finish 'Rust' production despite facing involuntary manslaughter charges, source says

 In either defendant's case, a conviction is punishable by up to 18 months in jail and a $5,000 fine.
 But one charge carries an additional firearms enhancement -- because a gun was involved -- and would require a mandatory punishment of five years in jail, the prosecutor said.

-Hutchins was killed on the film's New Mexico set in October 2021 when a prop gun Baldwin was holding fired a live round of ammunition, striking Hutchins in the chest and hitting director Joel Souza in the shoulder.
+Hutchins was killed when a prop gun Baldwin was holding fired a live round of ammunition, striking Hutchins in the chest and hitting Souza, the director, in the shoulder.

 Baldwin has maintained that he never pulled the trigger and was not aware the gun contained live rounds.
 Hannah Gutierrez Reed, the set armorer who loaded the prop gun, says she believed the rounds were dummy ammunition, according to her lawyer.